-Rebecca joined Ropes & Gray in 2012 as an associate in the firm’s business and securities litigation group.
+Rebecca joined Ropes & Gray in 2012 as an associate in the firm’s Litigation and Enforcement group.
 She has worked on a variety of matters including privacy and data security breach litigation, securities enforcement and shareholder litigation, employment litigation, Foreign Corrupt Practices Act investigations, Stark Act investigations, Freedom of Information Act issues, and complex commercial litigation.
 Rebecca’s pro bono practice includes the representation of applicants for asylum and representation of a group of nearly two dozen religious liberty organizations led by the Anti-Defamation League in filing amicus briefs in twelve federal appellate court cases in support of plaintiffs challenging state constitutional amendments barring same-sex marriage.

 Prior to joining the firm, Rebecca spent a year in the Welfare Law Unit of Greater Boston Legal Services through the firm’s New Alternatives Program.
 At GBLS, she represented low-income clients seeking and receiving food stamps and cash assistance benefits.